 Immediately following the oral exam, the student will be verbally notified of the results.
 If the result of the exam is a Fail, the student will be officially informed of the outcome in writing by the Graduate Program Director.

-Within one month of the examination, the student must submit the following to the Graduate Program Administrator: (i) two bound copies and one digital copy of the MGIS final project, (ii) a printed copy of the final project poster and a copy on CD - all keys, lab cards and any other University property.
+Within one month of the examination, the student must submit the following to the Graduate Program Advisor: (i) one digital copy of the MGIS final project, (ii) one digital copy of the final project poster.
+All keys, lab cards and any other University property must be returned.